How Often Should I Do Breathwork & What Are the Benefits of a Regular Practice?

-1) Getting more in touch with your inner guidance on a regular basis.
-As they say in neuroscience, “the neurons that fire together, wire together”.
-Once your brain starts seeing that the answers are within and uses the neural pathway to your inner intelligence on a regular basis, it is easier to access in your everyday life and you are less likely to always be looking into the outside world for “fixes” and giving your power away.
+The more often you practice breathwork, the more often you will connect deeply to your inner guiding intelligence.
+As they say in neuroscience – “the neurons that fire together, wire together”.
+Once your brain starts seeing that the answers are within and uses the neural pathway to your inner intelligence regularly, it becomes easier to access in your everyday life.
+With continued sessions, you will become less likely to give your power away and look outward for “fixes,” and more likely to find solutions from within.

-3) Everybody projects the cause of internal emotions and the “stories” that our brain creates on things that happen in the outside world.
+Everybody projects the cause of internal emotions and the “stories” that our brain creates, onto things that happen in the outside world.
 If you think about it, this cannot be true.
 If it was, everybody would have the same or similar emotions when something happens which is not the case.
 For example, if somebody cuts in front of somebody else in traffic, one person might get really upset and another person might not react at all.
 It is not what happens but the STORIES we create around what happens that cause our internal states.

-Through your breathwork sessions, you start to see more clearly about how projection works and how it dis-empowers you in your life.
-For example, some participants have experiences where they re-frame or reinterpret things that happened in their past.
-They then have a completely different reaction when it comes up in the future.
-For example, one participant had barely seen or spoken to her Mother for over a decade because she felt that her mother had abused her emotionally in her childhood.
+Here’s a specific example: We had a participant who had barely seen or spoken to her Mother for over a decade because she felt that her mother had emotionally abused her as a child.
 During her breathwork session, she experienced herself being in her Mother’s body when her Mother was young and seeing how her Mother was severely abused by her own parents.
-After her session, she called her Mother to check and see if what she saw really had happened, and it did!
+After that session, she called her Mother to check and see if what she saw really had happened, and it did!

 Once you start to have these types of experiences in your breathwork sessions, you can start to consciously re-frame other stories that you have created that are disempowering you in your life.